Lark Quarry Dinosaur Trackways: Origin

 The traditional account is that 104 to 92 million years ago, a group of perhaps 180 chicken-sized coelurosaurs and Bantam to emu-sized ornithopods were disturbed by the arrival of a single much larger theropod, perhaps Australovenator or a related form, which may have been up to 6 metres long with 50-centimetre feet.
 The two smaller track types are placed within their own ichnotaxa Skartopus (small coelurosaurs) and Wintonopus (ornithopods), while the larger tracks were referred to cf. Tyrannosauropus and originally interpreted as a large theropod.

 The Skartopus and Wintonopus trackmakers were thought to have stampeded past the cf. Tyrannosauropus trackmaker (that walked in the opposite direction), leaving thousands of footprints in lake sediment.
 However, in 1994 the ichnotaxon Tyrannosauropus were identified as large plant-eater dinosaur tracks, and when combined with analyses to distinguish three-toed carnivore and herbivore dinosaur footprints the large tracks attributed to Tyrannosauropus at Lark Quarry were interpreted as being produced by a large herbivore similar to Muttaburrasaurus, rather than by a predatory theropod, and were suggested to belong to the ichnogenus Amblydactylus instead.

-Research by Anthony Romilio and colleagues casts doubt on the original interpretation.
+Research by Dr Anthony Romilio from The University of Queensland and colleagues casts doubt on the original interpretation.
 Analysis of the sediments indicates that they were deposited by a seasonal water course with water flowing at different depths and speeds at different times.
 The footprints were most likely made over a period of time, perhaps several days, by dinosaurs crossing the channel.
 The authors also found the shape variation of Skartopus and Wintonopus overlapped and were even preserved within the same individual trackway.
 With no significant difference in the form of the footprints, the authors attributed both Skartopus and Wintonopus were made by the same type of herbivorous bipedal dinosaur trackmakers.

 Whatever actually took place, not long after the incident, the water level began to rise, covering the tracks with sandy sediments before the mud had dried.
 The footprints were buried beneath sand and mud as the water levels continued to rise and fall.
 Over thousands of millennia, the rich river plain with sandy channels, swamps and lush lowland forest dried up.
 The sediment covering the footprints was compressed to form rock.